lindseyreynolds44/CST336_Project/README.md

 - Save the file
 - Run using nodemon you should see the api key print out in the console.
 I added console.log for diagnostic purposes

+Note: I found that running this command `nodemon -L --watch ./ --watch controllers/` allowed nodemon to monitor all the .js files that were modified.
+Also you may not need the `-L` I would try this command without `-L` first, if it doesn't work then add it in.